 Bloodroot has been catching my eye this past week, quite persistently.
 Little and low to the ground, there’s something very determined and cheerful about Bloodroot.
 White petals and yolk yellow dotty middles, they open and close and open every day, the leaves curled up around the stems like a cape.

-I thought I’d make a flower essence with a few of the flowers, so one morning, before the sun was hot and at its brightest, we all set out with a glass jar of spring water.
-Bloodroot grows prolifically on a bank along the roadside and we picked seven flowers from where they grew in large numbers, being mindful not to let our shadows fall upon them.
-We had poured a 1/4 cup of water from the jar into a shallow glass bowl, and we covered the water’s surface with the flowers.
-These were brought home and put in a sunny spot for 5 hours, enough time for water and bloodroot to marry :0)
+I felt an urge to make a flower essence with a few of the flowers, so one morning, before the sun was hot and at its brightest, we all set out with a glass jar.
+Bloodroot grows prolifically on a bank beside the creek, where we filled water, and picked several flowers from where they grew in large numbers, being mindful not to let our shadows fall upon them.
+We poured a 1/4 cup of water from the jar into a shallow glass bowl, and covered the water’s surface with the flowers.
+These were brought home and put in a sunny spot for 5 hours, enough time for water and bloodroot to marry.

-I picked out the petals and poured Bloodroot Mother Essence into a clean, used 1 oz. tincture bottle.
-I then put 2 drops of this into another clean, used 1 oz. tincture bottle that was filled with brandy first.
+I picked out the petals and poured Bloodroot Mother Essence with an equal part brandy into a clean bottle.
+I then put 9 drops of this into a 1 oz. tincture bottle that was filled with a mixture of half a part brandy and half a part water first.
 Once capped, the bottle was shaken for a little bit.
 This is the Stock Water.
-I took 2 drops of this and put it in yet another clean, used 1 oz. tincture bottle, added 1 teaspoon of brandy, and then filled it with more spring water.
+I took 2 drops of this and put it in yet another clean 1 oz. tincture bottle, added 1 teaspoon of brandy, and then filled it with more spring water.
 Capped, this too was shaken.
-And this is Bloodroot Flower Essence that I partook of and will partake of until Bloodroot says , no more . . . . . this method can be used for making flower essences with different flowers.
+And this is Bloodroot Flower Essence that I partook of and will partake of until Bloodroot says, no more . . . . . this method can be used for making flower essences with different flowers.
 I’m curious to see what calls to me this year and what they all have to say!

-Now, what flowers are calling you these days?
-Even if you cannot make flower essence married with water and light, just meditating on or being in company with flowers provides an essential interlude to remember :0)
+What flowers are calling you these days?
+Even if you cannot make flower essence married with water and light, just meditating on or being in company with flowers provides an essential interlude that is balm for the soul.